hoamistudio/hoamistudio.github.io/_posts/2019-03-21-flashy-bird.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Mobile Game]
 ---
-After being struck by lightning, Birdy Falllen has no superpower but a dazed mind.
+After being struck by lightning, Birdy Falllen wakes up from his coma to discover he's been given a superpower.
+Unfortunately, it is a dazed mind...

 Becoming the ![Flashy Bird]({{ site.url }}{{ site.baseurl }}/assets/img/flashybird.png "Flashy Bird"){:.inline-image} Flashy Bird, he is capable of transforming to go over enemies.
 However, this stupid bird is still need your help to go as far as possible.